handsontable/handsontable/docs/content/guides/columns/column-groups.md

 ## Nested headers

-The [NestedHeaders](@/api/nestedHeaders.md) plugin allows creating a nested header structure using the `colspan` attribute.
+The **Nested Headers** plugin allows creating a nested header structure using the `colspan` attribute.
 The header cannot be wider than its parent element, i.e., headers cannot overlap each other.

 To make a header that spans across multiple columns, its corresponding configuration array element should be provided as an object with `label` and `colspan` properties.
 The `label` property defines the header's label, while the `colspan` property defines the number of columns that the header should cover.